t-troebst/perfanno.nvim/README.md

 This plugin was tested on NeoVim 0.61 and perf 5.16.
 The callgraph mode may require a relatively recent version of perf that supports folded output.
 You should be able to install this plugin the same way you install other NeoVim lua plugins, e.g. via `use "t-troebst/perfanno.nvim"` in packer.
-After installing, you can initialize the plugin by calling
+After installing, you can initialize the plugin by calling:

 ```lua
 require("perfanno").setup {